Rule # 25 : There is Evil in the world

 Rule # 27a D is for Done

-A couple of my kids have been struggling with personal trials as well as academic ones.
-It has not been an easy couple of months, and at times like this I miss talking to my Dad for perspective.
-My Dad lead a remarkable life, and although he wasn’t much for fatherly talks , neither Donna nor I got many of those, he generally had a story or two for a situation.
-And on some special occasions the stories would actually be true.
+A couple of my kids have been struggling with personal as well as academic trials.
+It hasn’t been an easy couple of months, and in times like this, I miss talking to my Dad for perspective.
+My Dad led a remarkable life.
+Although he wasn’t much for fatherly talks—neither Donna nor I got many of those—he usually had a story or two for a situation.
+And on some rare occasions, the stories were actually true.
 I miss those stories.

-I encourage you to re-read the Eulogy given by Andreas Wagner pastor of St Peters Lutheran Church North Wales ( rule 27).
-In the year since it was delivered I re-read it a number of times and have found comfort in Pastor Wagner’s discussion of “grace”.
+I encourage you to re-read the eulogy delivered by Pastor Andreas Wagner of St. Peter’s Lutheran Church in North Wales (Rule 27).
+Over the past year, I’ve returned to it many times and found comfort in Pastor Wagner’s discussion of “grace.”
 His words gave me perspective on my life and my Dad’s.

-Grace of God is at the same time the most complicated and simplest thing to understand.
-My Dad had the grace of God, but I don’t think he really understood it.
-He was just too damn busy.
+The grace of God is, at the same time, the most complicated and simplest thing to understand.
+My Dad had the grace of God, though I don’t think he really understood it—he was just too damn busy.

-I watch my son Stephen earn over 190 credits in Math and Physics with a 3.4 and struggle with the last two courses and feel overwhelmed.
-I watch my son Andrew work two jobs (along with Ashleigh) and push so hard for a new home, and wedding through so much effort.
-All things which I am proud of them for having accomplished…but
+I watch my son Stephen earn over 190 credits in Math and Physics with a 3.4 GPA and struggle with the last two courses, feeling overwhelmed.
+I watch my son Andrew work two jobs (along with Ashleigh), push so hard for a new home, and plan a wedding through enormous effort.
+All things I am proud of them for accomplishing… but I wonder: did I ever truly teach them about God’s grace?

-I failed Biology in my freshman year at Penn State, at which time that felt like it was the end of my life.
-I was going to have to become ditch digger for the rest of my life and live in poverty.
-The failure defined me, because I let it define me.
-I didn’t understand what depression was back then ( remember this was years before Dr. Phil) but I think that is what I was going through.
+For perspective: I failed Biology in my freshman year at Penn State.
+At the time, it felt like the end of the world.
+I thought I would have to become a ditch digger for the rest of my life and live in poverty.
+That failure defined me because I let it define me.
+I didn’t understand what depression was back then (remember, this was years before Dr. Phil), but I believe that’s what I was going through.

-In the perspective gained over the last 36 years since getting that F I realize that God had a plan for me and that plan included that F. I was being lead somewhere and the lesson learned from that failure taught me more about life than any C every did.
-Sure it felt awful while it was happening, but what I didn’t fully understand was that all of it…the A’s and the F’s , the failures and the successes, the money earned and lost …all of it meant really nothing.
-What mattered was the love of God and the comfort of knowing I was living my life in his plan.
+Looking back over the past 36 years, I realize God had a plan for me—and that plan included that F. I was being led somewhere, and the lesson learned from that failure taught me more about life than any C ever did.
+Sure, it felt awful while it was happening, but I didn’t fully understand that all of it—the A’s and F’s, the failures and successes, the money earned and lost—meant very little.
+What mattered was the love of God and the comfort of knowing I was living my life in His plan.

-I miss my Dad and Mom everyday, this week is the 15th anniversary of the passing of my Mom.
-As I reflect in their lives I know that they loved me, and they were loved by God…and all the other things they did or did not do mattered about as much as that F in biology did in my life.
-Trust me, everyone reading this should be grateful I never was encouraged to be in any medical field- that F saved lives.
+I miss my Dad and Mom every day.
+This week marks the 15th anniversary of my Mom’s passing.
+As I reflect on their lives, I know they loved me, and they were loved by God.
+Everything else they did—or didn’t do—mattered about as much as that F in Biology.
+Trust me: everyone reading this should be grateful I was never encouraged to pursue a medical field—that F saved lives.

-What makes a difference isn’t the money or grades, what makes a difference is the love of each other and the love, the grace from God.
+What makes a difference isn’t money or grades.
+What makes a difference is the love we show each other and the grace of God.

-I know you kids question the existence of God, and I know that this talk of unconditional love may sound strange from a man that helped set high expectations for each of you.
-But if all you understand is that I am most proud of you because of how you live your lives and not of what you accomplish, that is all you need to understand now.
-The rest will make sense later, with or without a belief in an All Mighty.
+I know you kids question the existence of God, and I know this talk of unconditional love may sound strange from a man who set high expectations for each of you.
+But if you understand this one thing—that I am proud of you because of how you live your lives, not because of what you accomplish—that is enough.
+The rest will make sense later, with or without belief in an Almighty.

-So as you work on that next final or wait on another table to save money, stop for a moment and recognize who loves you and embrace the grace.
-It isn’t the grade of some sad little college professor that defines us.. it is that grace shown in my love of you and the love from God.
-And with certainty I can tell you are both worthy of that grace and blessed with it.
+So, as you work on your next final or wait on another table to save money, stop for a moment and recognize who loves you.
+Embrace that grace.
+It isn’t the grade from some college professor that defines us—it is the grace shown in my love for you and the love from God.
+And with certainty, I can tell you: you are both worthy of that grace and blessed with it.

 Posted in Uncategorized | Leave a comment